puter-com/Puter/definitions/API.md

 ### What is an API?

-An API is a useful way for computer programs to ask things from other computer programs.
+An API is a useful way for computer programs to _ask things_ from other computer programs, by sending them requests.

 `API` means `Application Programming Interface`.